S. S. Kresge: Legacy

 The first Kmart opened in 1962 in Garden City, Michigan.
 Kresge died in 1966.
 In 1977, the S. S. Kresge Corporation changed its name to the Kmart Corporation.
 In 2005, Sears Holdings Corporation became the parent of Kmart and Sears, after Kmart bought Sears, and formed the new parent.

 In 1924, Kresge established The Kresge Foundation, a non-profit organization whose income he specified simply "to promote the well-being of mankind".
 By the time of his death, Kresge had given the foundation over $60,000,000.
 A strongly committed prohibitionist, he organized the National Vigilance Committee for Prohibition enforcement and also heavily supported the Anti-Saloon League financially, though he later stopped contributions.
-By 2018, the Foundation's endowment had grown to $3.6 billion.
+By 2022, the Foundation's endowment had grown to over $4 billion.

 Namesakes

 Numerous places have been named after Kresge: